-In order to qualify for postemployment health care coverage, age and service retirees under the traditional pension and combined plans must have twenty or more years of qualifying Ohio service credit.
+In order to qualify for postemployment health care coverage, age and service retirees under the traditional pension and combined plans must have twenty or more years of qualifying Ohio service credit with a minimum age of 60, or generally 30 years of qualifying service at any age.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
+Current retirees eligible (or who become eligible prior to January 1, 2022) to participate in the OPERS health care program will continue to be eligible after January 1, 2022.
+Eligibility requirements will change for those retiring after January 1, 2022, with differing eligibility requirements for Medicare retirees and non-Medicare retirees.
 The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 75.
-See OPERS' CAFR referenced below for additional information.
+See OPERS' Annual Comprehensive Financial Report referenced below for additional information.

-The Ohio Revised Code permits, but does not require OPERS to provide health care to its eligible benefit recipients.
+The Ohio Revised Code permits but does not require OPERS to provide health care to its eligible benefit recipients.
 Authority to establish and amend health care coverage is provided to the Board in Chapter 145 of the Ohio Revised Code.